fangohr/paper-supplement-ocaml-performance/README.md

-# paper-supplement-ocaml-performance
+# Small OCaml performance study

-Code relating to Nmag review manuscript.
+Supplement for manuscript "Nmag micromagnetic simulation tool -- software engineering lessons learned" by Hans Fangohr and Matteo Franchin (2016).

-This repository contains programs that help investigating the quality of code emitted by the OCaml compiler (ocamlopt) for some of simple cases which are particularly relevant to numerical code.
+This repository contains programs that help investigating the performance of code emitted by the OCaml compiler (ocamlopt) for some of simple cases which are particularly relevant to numerical code.